Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your 10-year-old child’s success.
 There are intentional ways to grow a healthy parent-child relationship, and daily chores provide a perfect opportunity.

 Chores allow your child to contribute to the maintenance and care of your family’s household.
 Children ages 5-10 are in the process of establishing lifestyle habits whether it’s making their bed in the morning, doing their dirty dishes, or cleaning up their toys, that will extend throughout their lifetime.
 Children who do chores learn that part of being in a family is contributing to the work and responsibilities of family life.
 When they pitch in, it creates a sense of autonomy, belonging, and competence.